LIV tees off in Oregon amid criticism over Saudi funding

 For golfers, part of LIV Golf’s allure is the money.
 In addition to sizable signing bonuses, the 48-man field is competing for a $20 million purse, with an additional $5 million prize fund for a team competition.
 Schwartzel won the London event (and team portion) and made $4.75 million.

 There’s no cut and even the last-place finisher earns a payday of $120,000.
-Organizers promise exciting events they say will attract new fans: With a shotgun start and Rhianna blaring out of a massive sound system near the putting green, the 54-hole tournament indeed had a different vibe.
+Organizers promise exciting events they say will attract new fans: With a shotgun start and Rihanna blaring out of a massive sound system near the putting green, the tournament indeed had a different vibe.

 In addition to Mickelson, who shot a 75, fellow majors winners Johnson, Brooks Koepka (70) and Bryson DeChambeau (72) have also joined LIV — which rhymes with “give” — and plays on the Roman numerals for 54.